RovshanHuseynov/RovshanHuseynov/README.md

-- 👋 Hi, Welcome to my github account, I’m Rovshan Huseynov - middle backend developer.
+- Hi there 👋 , Welcome to my github account, I’m Rovshan Huseynov - middle backend developer.
 - Hopefully, you will learn something new from my codes. 💪
 - Feel yourself at home here 😊